Necessity is the mother of invention.Plato

 In Laura Johanna van ’t Veer’s patent portfolio, there are 40 patents globally, which belong to 8 unique patent families.

 #13.
 Macinley Butson

-Ms. Macinley Butson is an Australian inventor and holds a bachelor’s degree in science from the University of Wollongong.
+Ms. Macinley Butson is an Australian inventor with a bachelor’s degree in science from the University of Wollongong.
 She is the founder of Passionately Curious, which provides access and opportunity to STEM, sparking curiosity for a generation of young minds.
-Prior to starting Passionately Curious, Ms. Butson has worked with Scilutions Pty Ltd as a Director.
+Before starting Passionately Curious, Ms. Butson worked with Scilutions Pty Ltd as a Director.

 She is notable as the youngest female inventor and scientist.
 She came up with her first invention at the age of 6.
 Ms. Butson has received numerous awards and honors as an inventor.